vsoch/citelang/README.md

 The functionality that originally derived the name - a "markdown syntax for citations" means that we can start from a [markdown paper](https://github.com/vsoch/citelang/blob/main/examples/pre-render.md) that has some number of CiteLang formatted references, and result in a [rendered paper](https://github.com/vsoch/citelang/blob/main/examples/post-render.md) that includes a credit table.
 This is done with the [**Render**](https://vsoch.github.io/citelang/getting_started/user-guide.html#render) command, or you can just output a table into its own markdown file with [**Generate**](https://vsoch.github.io/citelang/getting_started/user-guide.html#gen-generate).
 We provide [an example here](https://github.com/vsoch/citelang/blob/main/software-credit.md) and also provide a [GitHub action](https://vsoch.github.io/citelang/getting_started/user-guide.html#generate-github-action) for you to generate this for your own repository.

-## TODO

- - save commit content and message for further filtering
- - colors should be meaningful

 ## Contributors